emevieira123/taskban-hero-code/README.md

 The challenge was designed with the intention of simulating a technical test commonly found in job interview selection processes.
 Approaching this challenge must reflect the same dedication and skills as in a real professional interview situation.
 The aim is to provide an opportunity to demonstrate technical, practical knowledge and the aptitude to deal with tasks related to front-end development.

+## Challenge information

+- For more information about the challenge [click here](https://github.com/emevieira123/taskban-hero-code/tree/main/DESAFIO).

 ## Technologies used for development

 - [React with vite and typescript](https://vitejs.dev/)